$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Safety

-The device was evaluated for light safety according to ISO 15004-2009, which specifies light hazard protection for ophthalmic devices.
+The device was evaluated for light safety according to ISO 15004-2:2007, which specifies light hazard protection for ophthalmic devices.
 This protocol specifies the maximum irradiance on the cornea and fundus, considering the thermal hazard, aphakic photochemical hazard, and ultraviolet hazard.
-For each wavelength band used, the device was determined to be Group 1, indicating that it is non-hazardous for human use.
+For each wavelength band used, the spectrum was recorded with a spectrometer and the optical power tests weighted for all hazards were measured as prescribed by the ISO protocol.
+For each wavelength, including the 740 nm NIR/red used for alignment, the device was determined to be Group 1, indicating that it is non-hazardous for human use.
 The maximum irradiances for the different wavelengths are shown in the Table \ref{tab:safety}.
 In practice, the power used for each color band was restricted to less than these values.

-\begin{backmatter} \bmsection{Funding} This work is supported by the Wilmer Eye Institute Pooled Professor Fund and the unrestricted grant from Research to Prevent Blindness (RPB).